The Brutal As Hell Team

 Keri O’ Shea – Staff Writer and Editor

-Keri is a lifelong horror fan who enjoyed terrifying herself as a kid and has continued with this into adulthood.
-As well as writing and assistant-editing Brutal As Hell, she has written for Sex Gore Mutants, Nigel Wingrove’s Nihilista Magazine and Diabolique Magazine, and continues to write for Horror Extreme.
-She loves a wide range of horror styles, classic and modern, but has been known to mutter expletives when she realises she’s been landed with found footage or people being tied to chairs.
+Keri is a lifelong horror fan whose birthday parties as a child were always horror-themed.
+That’s us Halloween kids for you.
+As well as writing and editing Brutal As Hell for the past five years or so, she writes for, or has contributed to Diabolique Magazine, Nihilista Magazine, Sex Gore Mutants, The Vault of Horror and Horror Extreme.
+She loves a wide range of horror and exploitation cinema, classic and modern, but has been known to mutter expletives when she realises she’s been landed with found footage or people being tied to chairs.
 AGAIN.
-Keri is confident that she owns more Jess Franco DVDs than most other people in the world.

 Stephanie Scaife – Contributing Writer